No Weighted-Regret Learning in Adversarial Bandits with Delays

+It is important to notice that FKM cannot be applied in a finite game with bandit feedback.
+While FKM can certainly be applied to linear cost functions, it would require the player to obtain $u_n({\boldsymbol{x}})$ as feedback, which is the expected cost incurred to a player that only picks one discrete arm each turn at random, according to a distribution $\boldsymbol{x}_{n}$.
+For this reason, we also analyze the weighted-regret of the EXP3 algorithm, which can work with discrete arm choices and bandit feedback.
+Remarkably, requiring less feedback, EXP3 also achieves better expected regret for this linear case.
+If $l_{t}^{\left(i\right)}$ is the cost of playing arm $i$ at round $t$, then the expected cost of playing a random arm $a_{t}$ according to the distribution $\boldsymbol{x}_{t}\in\Delta^{K}$ is

+Hence, EXP3 also leads to faster convergence to the set of CCE in finite games. \end{rem}

 The general result of Theorem \ref{CorrelatedEquilibrium} implies stronger results for special classes of games where the set of CCE has an interesting structure.
-For example, a polymatrix game is a finite action set game where each player plays a separate zero-sum game against each of her neighbors on a given graph.
-For polymatrix games, for which zero-sum game is a special case, it was shown in \citet{cai2011minmax} that the marginal distributions of the CCE are a Nash equilibrium.
-However, this result holds only for our multi-armed bandit case since it assumes discrete action sets.
-Our next section establishes that two no discounted-regret algorithms in a zero-sum game lead to Nash equilibrium \textbf{both }for the multi-armed bandit case and the bandit convex optimization case.
+For example, in strictly monotone games the unique CCE places probability one on the unique pure NE (\cite{ui2008correlated}).
+Another example is a polymatrix game, which is a finite action set game where each player plays a separate two-player zero-sum game against each of her neighbors on a given graph.
+For polymatrix games, for which a two-player zero-sum game is a special case, it was shown in \citet{cai2011minmax} that the marginal distributions of the CCE are a NE.
+However, this result holds only for multi-armed bandits since it assumes discrete action sets.
+Our next section establishes that the weighted ergodic average of two no weighted-regret algorithms in a two-player zero-sum game converges to the set of NE for multi-armed bandits \textbf{and} bandit convex optimization.